 Some of these funds invest in stocks, some in bonds, some in real estate, some in gold.
 There are mutual funds at work for nearly every type of investing strategy or niche you can imagine.
 There are even funds designed for people who only want to own dividend stocks in the S&P 500 that have increased the dividend every year for the past 25 years.
 It is safe to say that there is a mutual fund for almost any niche or investing goal you may wish to achieve.

 Mutual Funds and Making Money

 The type of mutual fund in which you invest will decide how you earn from it.
 If you own a stock fund, you may have found that the biggest sources of potential profit are an increase in the stock price (capital gains) or cash dividends paid to you for your pro-rata share of the company's profits.

 If the fund is focused on investing in bonds, you might be making money through interest income.
 If the fund invests in real estate, you might be making money from rents, property appreciation, and profits from business operations.

 Three Keys to Making Money

 There are three major keys to making money through mutual fund investing.
 These are:

 - Only invest in mutual funds you know about: You should be able to explain, with ease, how the fund invests.
-If you can't tell other people how the fund works, what some of its major holdings are, what the risks of its strategy are, and why you own it, you probably shouldn't have it in your portfolio.
+If you can't tell other people how the fund works, what some of its major holdings are, the risks of its strategy, and why you own it, you probably shouldn't have it in your portfolio.
 It's much easier to measure and contain risk when you keep things simple and know how they work.